 Go global by STUDYING ABROAD at 160+ partner universities worldwide

+Turn your idea into a startup

+HATCHERY (page 5)

+through THE ENTREPRENEURSHIP

-Join the ALUMNI MENTORSHIP PROGRAM and benefit from the insight and experience of a U of T Engineering alumnus
+Join the ALUMNI MENTORSHIP PROGRAM and benefit from the insight and experience of our U of T Engineering alumni

-Gain complementary perspective on your studies through an ENGINEERING MINOR OR CERTIFICATE or through an ARTS & SCIENCE MINOR (page 27)

-KATHARINE ARMSTRONG GRADUATION YEAR: 2020 MEMORABLE EXPERIENCE: As part of an annual tradition of friendly pranks between programs, Katharine and a group of fellow TrackOne students built a giant wooden sculpture of one of their favourite professors.
+Gain complementary perspective on your studies through an ENGINEERING MINOR OR CERTIFICATE or through an ARTS & SCIENCE MINOR (page 27) KATHARINE ARMSTRONG GRADUATION YEAR: 2020 MEMORABLE EXPERIENCE: As part of an annual tradition of friendly pranks between programs, Katharine and a group of fellow TrackOne students built a giant wooden sculpture of one of their favourite professors.
 FUN FACT: Katharine balances life as a student with her active role in Queer Sphere, an LGBTQ+ club she founded in first year for engineering students.
-GIVING BACK: Katharine is currently a F!rosh Week Subcommittee chair, helping to organize unforgettable orientation activities for incoming first-year U of T Engineering students.
+GIVING BACK: Katharine was a F!rosh Week Subcommittee chair, helping to organize unforgettable orientation activities for incoming first-year U of T Engineering students.
+LIFE AFTER TRACKONE: Katharine selected computer engineering as her program of study.
+She is currently completing her PEY Co-op at Lyft in Silicon Valley.

 "I chose TrackOne because I didn't have a concrete sense of my academic interests.
 I wanted to understand all the disciplines before making a decision about my studies.
 The TrackOne seminars and courses allowed me to explore topics I hadn't encountered before.
-Ultimately, I fell in love with programming during my second semester, and knew Computer Engineering is where I belonged."
+Ultimately, I fell in love with programming during my second semester, and knew computer engineering is where I belonged."
 TRACKONE, UNDECLARED ENGINEERING TrackOne is an undeclared first year, designed for students interested in exploring all fields of engineering before joining a Core 8 program in second year.
 Students in this program spend their first year taking a wide range of courses.
 This approach helps you discover your interests within U of T Engineering while developing a strong foundation in key engineering principles.
 After successfully completing TrackOne, you are guaranteed a spot in the Core 8 program of your choice - Chemical, Civil, Computer, Electrical, Industrial, Materials, Mechanical or Mineral - for the remaining three years of your BASc degree.
 DID YOU KNOW?

 The TrackOne community organizes game nights, study groups, beach parties and an annual dinner-dance called the Eight Ball.
 Alumni of the program often sew a TrackOne patch onto their coveralls or jackets.
 HELPING YOU DECIDE The Introduction to Engineering course explores how each engineering field contributes to society, helping you choose your best fit within the Core 8 programs at the end of first year.
 Support from a dedicated TrackOne advisor will also help you with your decision.
 The TrackOne curriculum is designed to parallel the courses taken by first-year students in the Core 8 programs.
-This allows TrackOne students to transition into year two smoothly.
+This allows TrackOne students to transition smoothly into second year.
 TrackOne students who achieve a minimum average of 60% in both semesters are guaranteed entry to the Core 8 program of their choice in second year.

 CHEMICAL Engineering

 Chemical engineers combine chemistry, biology, math and design to solve global challenges and create innovative processes and products.
 As one of the top chemical engineering programs in Canada, Uof T Engineering is at the forefront of research to develop renewable fuels, use biotechnology to clean up pollution, manufacture products sustainably, create artificial organs, and fortify foods to address malnutrition.
 You'll put theory to practice in innovative courses and laboratories, including the unique Unit Operations Lab, filled with large-scale industrial equipment and a twostorey distillation column.

-SPECIALIZATIONS
+AREAS OF FOCUS

 - " Biomolecular and Biomedical Engineering

 - " Bioprocess Engineering

 - " Chemical and Materials Process

 - Engineering

 - " Environmental Science and Engineering " Informatics

 - " Pulp and Paper

 - " Surface and Interface Engineering

 - " Sustainable Energy

 DID YOU KNOW?